keenanromain/AWS-CLF-C02-Study-Guide/README.md

 AWS IAM Identity Center is an AWS service that makes it easy to centrally manage access to multiple AWS accounts and business applications and provide users with single sign-on access to all their assigned accounts and applications from one place.

 WS Backup is a centralized backup service that makes it easy and cost-effective for you to backup your application data across AWS services in the AWS Cloud.
 CloudEndure Disaster Recovery minimizes downtime and data loss by providing fast, reliable recovery into AWS of your physical, virtual, and cloud-based servers.

+An Availability Zone (AZ) is one or more data centers in the same geographic location.

+AWS Global Accelerator is a good fit for non-HTTP use cases, such as gaming (UDP), IoT (MQTT), or Voice over IP, as well as for HTTP use cases that specifically require static IP addresses or deterministic, fast regional failover.
+It provides static IP addresses that provide a fixed entry point to your applications and eliminate the complexity of managing specific IP addresses for different AWS Regions and Availability Zones (AZs).

+A VPC interface endpoint is an elastic network interface (ENI) with a private IP address from the IP address range of your subnet that serves as an entry point for traffic destined to a supported service.
+Interface endpoints are powered by AWS PrivateLink, a technology that enables you to privately access services by using private IP addresses.
+Only Amazon S3 and Amazon DynamoDB support VPC gateway endpoint.
+All other services use a VPC interface endpoint

+You pay for all bandwidth into and out of Amazon S3, except for the following: (1) Data transferred in from the internet, (2) Data transferred out to an Amazon Elastic Compute Cloud (Amazon EC2) instance, when the instance is in the same AWS Region as the S3 bucket, (3) Data transferred out to Amazon CloudFront (CloudFront).

+ S3 Replication

+Replication enables automatic, asynchronous copying of objects across Amazon S3 buckets.
+Buckets that are configured for object replication can be owned by the same AWS account or by different accounts.
+You can copy objects between different AWS Regions or within the same Region.
+You can use replication to make copies of your objects that retain all metadata, such as the original object creation time and version IDs.
+This capability is important if you need to ensure that your replica is identical to the source object.